“‘Come, follow me,’ Jesus said, ‘and I will send you out to fish for people.’”

 Whom do you follow?
 I did a google search on who has the most Twitter followers.
 The top seven were: Katy Perry, Justin Bieber, Barack Obama, Taylor Swift, Rihanna, Ellen DeGeneres and Lady Gaga.
 That means five were pop music stars, one was a TV show host and one a former president.
 It means that most young people are following rock stars.
 Have you looked at the lives of rock stars lately?
 Do you find anyone whom you would like to follow if your life and eternal destiny depended on it?

 First, Jesus brought the light of heaven (12-17).
 Look at verse 12.
 “When Jesus heard that John had been put in prison, he withdrew to Galilee.”
 John was a great man of God, who told people to repent and turn to God.
 He was no hypocrite, because he didn’t just talk the talk, he walked the walk.
 He practiced what he preached.
+He proclaimed the word of God.
 And common people responded in droves to turn their lives around.
-People in leadership however, didn’t like John.
+People in positions of leadership however, didn’t like John.
 His message made them look bad.
 His message challenged their lifestyles.
-His message, landed him in prison.
+His message landed him in prison.
 We have freedom of speech in the USA.
 You can’t get arrested for preaching the gospel or simply telling people about Jesus or God.
 People in some other countries, such as strict Muslim nations, don’t have that freedom.
-So are you using this freedom?
+So, are you using this freedom?
 When is the last time you told someone or even asked them about God or Jesus Christ?
 I go inviting students to Bible study and church twice a week.
 The other day I went with a missionary and invited a girl student who identified herself as Jewish.
 Shamefully, I just said, “Ok,” and moved on.
 As I left, I thought I should’ve asked her one question: “What do you think about Jesus Christ, honestly?”
-May God help me to speak up more boldly and faithfully about Jesus Christ, not just try to be nice and not rejected.
+May God help me to speak up more boldly and faithfully about Jesus Christ, not just try to be nice and avoid rejection.
 I pray the same for you.

 What did Jesus do when he heard John was put in prison?
-Again, verse 12 says that he withdrew to Galilee.
+He withdrew to Galilee.
 On the surface, it sounds like Jesus was running away from persecution.
-Or we might be tempted to think that Jesus was so insensitive not to visit John in prison and encourage him.
+Or we might think that Jesus was so insensitive not to visit John in prison and encourage him.
 Then why did Jesus withdraw to Galilee?
 As we know, Jesus faithfully did and said what God wanted him to do and say.
 The Bible says that Jesus never sinned.
-So whatever he did and said was right, all the time.
+Whatever he did and said was right, all the time.

 Verses 13-16 explain that Jesus did this to fulfill Scripture, that is, to follow God’s will and purpose for him.
 Let’s look at these verses: